Resource Hub: Chronic Kidney Disease (CKD) screening

 Diabetes

-Note: Patients with diagnosed CKD or had a nephrectomy have been excluded in the report
+Patients with diagnosed Chronic Kidney Disease (CKD) or had a nephrectomy have been excluded in the report.

 Resources